IMac (Intel-based): Specifications of Unibody iMacs

-All Obsolete

 Slim Unibody (2012–2017)

 In October 2012, a new iMac model was introduced that featured a smaller body depth than the previous models, measuring 5 mm at its thinnest point, and without an internal SuperDrive.
-This was partly achieved by using a process called Full lamination.
+This was partly achieved by using a process called Full Lamination.
 The display and glass are laminated together, eliminating a 2 mm gap between them.
-The 21.5-in and 27-in screens remained at their previous resolutions, 1920 × 1080 and 2560 × 1440 respectively.
+The 21.5-in and 27-inch screens remained at their previous resolutions, 1920 × 1080 and 2560 × 1440 respectively.

-As with the 2009 model, memory has been upgraded; the standard specification is now 8 GB, with the 21.5-in model supporting up to 16 GB and the 27-in model supporting up to 32 GB.
+As with the 2009 model, memory has been upgraded; the standard specification is now 8 GB, with the 21.5-in model supporting up to 16 GB and the 27-inch model supporting up to 32 GB.
 It was reported that the 21.5 in iMac would have non-replaceable soldered memory similar to the MacBook Air and Retina display MacBook Pro though tear-downs show that it uses removable memory but accessing the modules requires ungluing the screen and removing the motherboard.
-The 27-in version features an access port to upgrade memory without disassembling the display.
+The 27-inch version features an access port to upgrade memory without disassembling the display.
 Apple also upgraded the computers' processors, using Intel's Ivy Bridge microarchitecture-based Core i5 and Core i7 microprocessors.

 Video cards are now Nvidia as standard.
-USB 3.0 ports are now included for the first time.
+USB 3.0 ports were included for the first time.
 The 2012 iMac also features the option of a Fusion Drive which combines an SSD and a conventional HDD to create more efficient and faster storage.
 Apple also removed the built-in optical drive starting with the 2012 model.